Subscribe via Email

 Tag Archives: Martin-Dougiamas

-As a member of the Sakai Foundation Board, I have at least the appearance of conflict of interest in any analysis I write about Sakai.
-That’s why I encouraged Phil to write his own, independent analysis of the recent developments … Continue reading
+By Michael FeldsteinMore Posts (1021) As a member of the Sakai Foundation Board, I have at least the appearance of conflict of interest in any analysis I write about Sakai.
+That’s why I encouraged Phil to write his own, independent … Continue reading

-There has been speculation about Blackboard’s acquisition of MoodleRooms and its announcements about support of open-source learning systems.
+By More Posts (42) There has been speculation about Blackboard’s acquisition of MoodleRooms and its announcements about support of open-source learning systems.
 This is also an opportunity to see decision-making by Blackboard owner Providence Equity.
-The motivation of a private equity firm is rapid increase in the … Continue reading
+The motivation of a private equity firm is … Continue reading

-I have gotten a lot of email from folks who moved to Moodle (often from Blackboard CE) because they wanted to get away from Blackboard and they thought that open source was “safe.”
-In my first post on the announcements, … Continue reading
+By Michael FeldsteinMore Posts (1021) I have gotten a lot of email from folks who moved to Moodle (often from Blackboard CE) because they wanted to get away from Blackboard and they thought that open source was “safe.”
+In my … Continue reading